 Subsequently, he was appointed as the legal consultant to the Prime Minister, in 1996 and was invited to attend cabinet meetings.
 Dr George Abela served for a number of years as Director of the Central Bank of Malta and as Executive Director for the Bank of Valletta p.l.c.
 He was also a member of the Electoral Commission responsible for the running of the general elections in 1987.
 He actively participated in the Malta E.U.
 Steering and Action Committee (MEUSAC) in pre-accession negotiations for membership in the European Union, where he formed part of the core group focusing on the legal and social aspects of membership.

 Robert Abela is the Managing Partner of Abela Advocates.
 Robert read law at the University of Malta and obtained a Bachelor of Arts Degree in Legal and Humanistic Studies in 1999 and a Diploma of Notary Public in 2000.
-He obtained his Doctor of Laws degree (LL.D.) from the University of Malta in 2002, as well as a Diploma in Canonical Marriage Cases Jurisprudence and Procedure.
-In 2003, Robert was awarded the warrant by the President of Malta to practice as a lawyer in Malta and since then, has practised litigation in the Courts of Malta and Gozo.
-After obtaining his warrant in 2003, Robert joined Abela Advocates (formerly known as Abela, Stafrace & Associates) which was founded in 1999 by his father George Abela.
+He obtained his Doctor of Laws degree (LL.D.) from the University of Malta in 2002.
+In 2003, Robert was awarded the warrant by the President of Malta to practice as a lawyer in Malta.

-On the 3rd June 2017, Robert contested the general elections and was elected to the House of Representatives, and thereafter appointed as Legal Consultant to the Prime Minister, with the right to attend Cabinet.
+On the 3rd June 2017, Robert contested the general elections for the first time and was elected to the House of Representatives, and thereafter appointed as Legal Consultant to the Prime Minister and the Cabinet of Ministers.

 Member of the Malta Chamber of Advocates